James D. Conley

-James Douglas Conley (born March 19, 1955) has served as bishop of the Diocese of Lincoln in Nebraska since 2012.
+James Douglas Conley (born March 19, 1955) is an American Catholic prelate serving as bishop of the Diocese of Lincoln in Nebraska.
 He served as an auxiliary bishop in the Archdiocese of Denver in Colorado from 2008 to 2012.

 Biography

 Early life

-Raised in a Presbyterian family, James Conley was born on March 19, 1955, in Kansas City, Missouri, to Carl and Betty Conley.
-He has one sister by adoption, Susan.
+James Douglas Conley was born on March 19, 1955, in Kansas City, Missouri, to Carl and Betty Conley.
+He was raised in a Presbyterian family and has one adopted sister, Susan.
 Conley is partly of Wea Native American descent through his paternal grandmother's family.
 The family moved to Denver, Colorado, in 1957 and to Arvada, Colorado, in 1959.

-Conley attended Hoskinson Cottage School in Arvada before moving to Overland Park, Kansas, at age eight.
+Conley attended Hoskinson Cottage School in Arvada before moving to Overland Park, Kansas at age eight.
 Conley graduated from Shawnee Mission West High School in Shawnee Mission, Kansas, in 1973, and then entered the University of Kansas (KU) in Lawrence, Kansas.
 Due to his Native American heritage, the Federal Bureau of Indian Affairs paid for a portion of his college education.
 Conley studied in KU's Integrated Humanities Program, whose courses on Greek and Roman classics led him to convert to Catholicism during his junior year of college on December 6, 1975.

 Conley obtained a bachelor's degree in English Literature from KU in 1977, and then worked in construction in Kansas City, Kansas, before travelling through Europe.
-He considered a monastic vocation while staying at the Abbey of Notre Dame de Fontgombault in Fontgombault, France.
+He considered a monastic vocation while staying at the Abbey of Notre Dame de Fontgombault in France.

-Conley returned to Kansas in 1978, and worked on a friend's farm near Courtland, Kansas.
+Conley returned to Kansas in 1978 and worked on a friend's farm near Courtland, Kansas.
 In 1980, he decided to pursue a vocation to the priesthood and entered St. Pius X Seminary in Erlanger, Kentucky.
 Conley later studied at Mount St. Mary's Seminary in Emmitsburg, Maryland, where he earned a Master of Divinity degree in 1985.

 Priesthood

 Conley was ordained a priest at the Cathedral of the Immaculate Conception in Wichita by Bishop Eugene Gerber for the Diocese of Wichita on May 18, 1985.
-After his 1984 ordination, the diocese assigned Conley as associate pastor at St. Patrick Parish in Wichita.
+After his 1985 ordination, the diocese assigned Conley as associate pastor at St. Patrick Parish in Wichita.

 In 1989, Conley went to Rome to attend the Alphonsian Academy of the Pontifical Lateran University.
 He received a Licentiate in Moral Theology in 1991.
 After his return to Kansas in 1991, Conley was appointed as chaplain of the Newman Center at Wichita State University in Wichita, Kansas, and diocesan director of the Respect Life Office.
 His parents converted to Catholicism in 1991; Conley administered the sacraments of baptism and confirmation to them.

 In 1996, the Vatican appointed Conley to the Congregation for Bishops in Rome.
 He was also named as chaplain at the University of Dallas' Rome campus.
-He left his chaplain position in 1997 to serve as adjunct instructor of theology at Christendom College's Rome Campus He was raised to the rank of chaplain of his holiness by Pope John Paul II on February 9, 2001.Returning to Wichita in 2006 after ten years in Rome, Conley was named pastor of Blessed Sacrament Parish in Wichita.
+He left his chaplain position in 1997 to serve as adjunct instructor of theology at Christendom College's Rome Campus He was raised to the rank of chaplain of his holiness by Pope John Paul II on February 9, 2001.
+After ten years in Rome, Conley returned to Wichita and was named pastor of Blessed Sacrament Parish.